Miggogee/fabric.js/README.md

 [![Bountysource](https://api.bountysource.com/badge/tracker?tracker_id=23217)](https://www.bountysource.com/trackers/23217-fabric-js?utm_source=23217&utm_medium=shield&utm_campaign=TRACKER_BADGE)
 [![Flattr this git repo](http://api.flattr.com/button/flattr-badge-large.png)](https://flattr.com/submit/auto?user_id=kangax&url=http://github.com/kangax/fabric.js&title=Fabric.js&language=&tags=github&category=software)

+**Fabric.js with @napi-rs/canvas**

+This is for of fabric.js where I have replaced node-canvas module with @napi-rs/canvas.
+As result it does not need canvas rebuilding with node-gyp and works with latest electron node.js backend.

+Also, I have made some modifications to fabric.js itself.
+I have added

 **Fabric.js** is a framework that makes it easy to work with HTML5 canvas element.
 It is an **interactive object model** on top of canvas element.
 It is also an **SVG-to-canvas parser**.

 <a href="http://fabricjs.com/kitchensink" target="_blank"><img src="https://github.com/kangax/fabric.js/raw/master/lib/screenshot.png" style="width:300px;box-shadow:rgba(0,0,0,0.3) 0 0 5px"></a>